 - Under the direction of the Physician and/or RN, provide patient care in the out patient cath lab, utilizing the full.

 - paramedic scope of practice, which includes patient care and observation, and specified treatments and procedures.

-- Provide basic and advanced life support, including comprehensive patient assessment, invasive airway management, cardiac monitoring and medication administration.
+- Provided basic and advanced life support, including comprehensive patient assessment, invasive airway management, cardiac monitoring and medication administration.

-- Expirience with multiple ICU medication drips, HT70 transport Ventilator and BiPap.
+- Experience with multiple ICU medication drips, HT70 transport Ventilator and BiPap.